What Is Medicare Part C and How Does it Work?

 Medicare Advantage should be called “Medicare Replacement”.
 It is actually a combination of Medicare Parts A & B, all rolled into one and some of them even include Medicare Part D. That’s where the simplicity ends, however.
 To enroll in a Medicare Advantage plan you must leave Original Medicare.
 You will no longer be covered by Original Medicare.

-However, you will still have to pay Social Security $134/month per Medicare Beneficiary in your household.
-That is the Medicare Part B premium everyone must pay, even if you cannot use Medicare Part B because you’re no longer enrolled in it.
+However, you will still have to pay Social Security $135.50/month per Medicare Beneficiary in your household.
+That is the minimum Medicare Part B premium everyone must pay, even though you cannot use Medicare Part B because you’re no longer enrolled in it.

 Instead, you will be enrolled in a Medicare replacement plan sold by a private insurance company.
 All Medicare Advantage plans are offered by private insurance companies.
 And, just like Medicare does not write Medicare Supplements, they also don’t sign you up for Medicare Advantage plans. either.
 For that, you need to pick the right plan, with the right insurance company and, it will help you enormously to have the right insurance agent.